GoMarks Help

 !add myshortcut https://www.example.com/%s adds a placeholder shortcut

-!add myshortcut https://www.example.com/%s 1 adds a single word placeholder shortcut
+!add myshortcut https://www.example.com/%s 1 adds a single option keyword shortcut

 !mod myshortcut takes you to the edit page for the shortcut